Zype-Z/ShareImage/README.md

 # ShareImage
 A Python Library to Generate Dynamic Share Images.
-Powered by **Cloudinary**
+Powered by **Cloudinary**.

 ## Installation
 ### Windows